Phonon-induced rotation of the electronic nematic director in superconducting Bi$_{2}$Se$_{3}$: Introduction

 This paper is organized as follows.
 In Sec. \ref{sec:acoustic-Phonon-renormalization-} we formally derive the phonon-renormalized nematic action.
 In Sec. \ref{sec:Mean-field-analysis}, we minimize the effective action first numerically and then analytically in three limits: (i) $c_{14}=0$, (ii) $c_{14}=|c_{14}|_{\mathrm{max}}$ and (iii) an expansion for small $c_{14}$.
 In Sec. \ref{sec:Implications-for-doped} we discuss possible experimental implications that an unlocked director $\alpha\neq\alpha_{s}$ has on nematic superconductors.
 Sec. \ref{sec:Concluding-remarks} contains our concluding remarks.
 In Appendix \ref{sec:Strain-doublet-degeneracy}, we show that the aforementioned strain doublet degeneracy only occurs in trigonal point groups.
 Appendices \ref{sec:Dynamical-matrix}, \ref{sec:Symm_based_Deg} and \ref{sec:Supplemental-to-analytical} contain mathematical details of calculations presented in section \ref{sec:Mean-field-analysis}.
 In Appendix \ref{sec:UpperCritField}, we outline the derivation of the expression for the in-plane upper critical field $H_{c2}$.
+In Appendix \ref{sec:-model-Hamiltonian} we present the model Hamiltonian used to determine the superconducting gap structure.